 Paying tuition on time helps ensure that we can continue to retain our highly trained teachers and provide them a positive work experience.
 Information about current tuition rates is available on the HCDC website (listed on the front page of the handbook).
 Tuition increases occur at the start of the Fall (August) Semesters and typically reflect a cost-of-living increase.
-All tuition is due in advance of services provided and in accordance with your acceptance letter.
+All tuition is due in advance of services provided and in accordance with your tuition agreement.

 The best way to pay tuition and fees is online through JCCC TouchNet.
-Tuition balances will generally be posted on Monday.
+Tuition balances will generally be posted before the first of the month.
 Through JCCC TouchNet, you can make recurring or one-time payments online using a checking or savings account or credit cards for no additional fee.

-Families can choose to pay monthly or weekly to best meet their needs.
-Monthly payments must be arranged with administration and are due on the 1st day of each month (unless arrangements are made to set the due date on the 15th), and weekly payments are due on Friday for the coming week.
+Effective Fall 2023: Families can choose to pay monthly or bimonthly to best meet their needs.
+Monthly payments are due on the 1st day of each month (unless arrangements are made to set the due date on the 15th), and bimonthly payments are due on the 1st and 15th.
 While we are a non-profit organization and strive to take the needs and problems of our families into consideration, we must maintain financial stability.
 Accounts overdue or repeated failure to pay tuition by the due date may result in the termination of services.
 Any requests for exceptions must be made with the Program Director.
-A late fee will be assessed on any account that has not been paid in full by the day tuition is due unless these arrangements have been made.
+A late fee will be assessed on any account that has not been paid in full by the day tuition is due of the month unless these arrangements have been made.
 Upon enrollment at Hiersteiner, all families will be expected to sign a statement that they have read, understand, and will abide by the tuition agreement.